DSD-ESDC-EDSC/pass/static/docs/pass_distance_matrix_api.md

 # Car Distance Matrix with OpenRouteService (ORS)

 This section details on how to set up a local ORS API instance with Docker.
-If you are working within a small geographic extent (e.g., a single city) and/or small dataset of POIs (i.e., service locations), then the ORS web API can be used.
-Details on using their web API can be accessed on the [ORS website](https://openrouteservice.org/plans/), just make sure to include the `client_url` under `ORS` within configuration file, `config.json`.
+(If you are working within a small geographic extent (e.g., a single city) and/or small dataset of POIs (i.e., service locations).

 ## Dependencies
 - [Docker](https://docs.docker.com/)